gagdmac/WWWebwork/README.md

-# Gulp.js, Git, Browserify, Compass and Sourcemaps, Fontawesome 5 and Bootstrap 4.0.0
+# Web repository for basic web development with Gulp.js, Git, Browserify, Compass and Sourcemaps, Fontawesome 5 and Bootstrap 4.0.0

 ## Installing
 1. Make sure you have these installed